 - And… tackled more plumbing snafus

-We found them priced even lower than originally reported in the shopping post (at only 23-cents/tile), nd because I bought it with a coupon, the entire 70-sq. ft. load only cost me $116.
+There were many considerations as we planned the placement of the shelves, namely, the tile.
+I chose white subway tiles, which were cheery and clean and white and inexpensive, and readily in stock.
+We found them priced even lower than originally reported in the shopping post (at only 23 cents/tile), and because I bought it with a coupon, the entire 70-sq. ft. load only cost me $116.
 Tack on $16 for mortar and grout, and call it a happy day.
-Let’s face it, if I had gone with a fancier tile, $116 would only have covered 10 sq. ft. of one wall!
-Yikes.
+Had I chose a fancier tile, $116 would only have covered 10 sq. ft. of one wall!

-Because tampering with the chosen wall wouldn’t effect the structure of the house, we started by cutting into the center stud with a reciprocating saw to open up space for the lower shelf.
+Tampering with the chosen wall wouldn’t affect the structure of the house, so we started by cutting into the center stud with a reciprocating saw to open up space for the lower shelf.

 From there, I built upwards, adding first the lower shelf, side pieces for support, and the top of the lower shelf/bottom of the upper shelf.
 Originally, I bought a few new 2×4 boards from the store to do the job, but I found some scraps from a previous project and put those to work instead.